 - Participants may wish to wear a mask for some/all of the tour.
 Some part of the tour are held inside historic buildings which have small footprints.

-- Each tour has a capacity of 25 participants.
+- Each tour has a capacity limit of 25 participants and requires a minimum of 10 participants.

 - Lanterns will be provided; however, flashlights are permitted.

 - Taking photos is encouraged.